-Just like adults, babies too can get bitten by different types of insects.
-The insect bites do not cause any major medical complications in babies and can be treated with topical creams and ointments.
-Here’s all that you need about insect bites on babies, its symptoms, prevention and various ways of curing it.
+Just like adults, infants too can get bitten by different types of insects.
+Most insect bites do not cause any major medical complication in babies and can be treated with topical creams and ointments.
+Some, however, do need medical attention.
+Here’s all that you need to know about insect bites on infants, the symptoms, prevention, and the various ways of treating them.

-Insect bites are very common on babies.
+Insect bites are very common in infants.
 However, it majorly depends on the time your baby spends indoors or outdoors.
-Babies who remain most of the time indoors with tightly shut doors and windows are less likely to have insect bites than babies who spend more time outdoors.
-The weather also plays an important role in this.
-The insect bites are more common during hot and humid weather than in cold weather.
+Babies who remain indoors most of the time are less likely to have insect bites or will have fewer insect bites than babies who spend more time outdoors.
+It also depends on how ventilated your house is, how long you keep the windows open, and the weather conditions.
+The weather is important because insect bites are more common during hot and humid weather than in cold weather.

-The insect bite symptoms may vary according to the place of bite, type of insect, whether or not the toxins or irritants have been injected.
-Also, some babies may not cry or show any signs unless the parents notice it, on the other hand, some babies may cry frantically.
-Following are some of the symptoms that you may notice:
+Insect bite symptoms may vary according to the affected area of the body, the type of insect, and whether or not toxins or irritants have penetrated the baby’s body.
+Some babies may not cry or show any signs unless the parents notice the bite, while some babies may cry frantically.
+When you do notice a mark on your baby’s body, do take a closer look to identify if it is an insect bite and also check for other symptoms to gauge if your baby could need medical attention.
+Here are some common symptoms that you will notice:

 - Raised red bumps on the skin